 Jomon (縄文) period 9000 B.C.

-Jomon period goes back to 9000 B.C.
+The Jomon period goes back to 9000 B.C.
 This is the time of Paleolithic and Neolithic times.
-The characteristic of the time was the rope design (Jomon 縄文) on their earthenwares.
-We found a stone sword made during this time.
-They are one piece stone swords, about 27 to 31 inches (70 to 80cm) long, not the Neolithic type scrapers.
-They were made for the ceremonial purpose
+The characteristic of the time was the rope design (Jomon 縄文) on their earthenware.

-According to the Chinese history book, “Gishi wajinden” (魏志倭人伝), around 300 A.D., there was a country called Yamataikoku (邪馬台国) that controlled about 30 small countries in Japan.
-The head of the country was a female called Himiko (卑弥呼) who served God (shamanism).
-She sent a messenger to China at 239 A.D. and received a title as a head of Japan (親魏倭王), a bronze mirror, and a long sword (5 feet long).
-Today, we still don’t know exactly where Yamataikoku was located.
-This Chinese history book “Gishi wajinden” (魏志倭人伝) explains how to get to Yamataikoku, but if we follow the book’s directions exactly, we end up in the middle of the ocean, south of Kyushu (九州).
-We are still debating where Yamataikoku was located.
+It is said that according to the Chinese history book, “Gishi Wajinden” (魏志倭人伝), around 300 A.D., there was a country called Yamataikoku (邪馬台国) that controlled about 30 small domains in Japan.
+The head of the country was a female figure called Himiko (卑弥呼), a shamanism maiden.
+She sent a messenger to the Chinese dynasty in 239 A.D., and she was given the title as the head of Japan (親魏倭王), a bronze mirror, and a longsword (5 feet long).
+Today, we still don’t know exactly loction of the Yamataikoku.
+This Chinese history book “Gishi Wajinden” (魏志倭人伝) explains how to get Yamataikoku, but if we follow the book’s directions exactly, we end up in the middle of the ocean, south of Kyushu (九州).
+We still have a big debate over the precise location of Yamataikoku.